astral-sh/ruff/docs/faq.md

 unfixable = ["B", "SIM", "TRY", "RUF"]
 ```

-If you find a case where Ruff's autofix breaks your code, please file an Issue!
+If you find a case where Ruff's fix breaks your code, please file an Issue!

 ## How can I disable Ruff's color output?